-The Majority of government documents are in the 4th floor compact shelving.
-You may retrieve the documents yourself or you may contact the Government Information, Checkout Desk, or Ask Alkek desks for assistance retrieving items.
+The majority of government documents are in the 4th floor compact shelving.
+You may retrieve the documents yourself or you may contact the Checkout Desk or Ask Alkek desks for assistance retrieving items.
 A smaller portion of the documents has been moved to the 3rd floor government information shelves or to the Archives and Research Center.

-Topographic maps have been moved to the 3rd floor of the Alkek Library.
+Topographic maps are located on the 3rd floor of the Alkek Library.

 Call or check the Library Hours to verify library hours.

 Alkek Library has two public workstations on the 3rd floor of the library.
-Visitors may use the computers to view, download, and print government information.
 According to Texas State University Libraries’ policy, public patrons are charged a per-page fee for printing.